-Q and A with GDPR Expert: What you need to know about Privacy and Security for IoT Devices
+Q & A with GDPR Expert: What to know about Privacy and Security for IoT Devices

 Posted on Jul, 2018 by Sally Guenette

 This blog post lists the questions raised on TUV Rheinland OpenSky’s recent webinar: Approaches to Privacy and Security for IoT Devices in a GDPR World.
 For a recording of the webinar, please click here.